Chart Color Schemes

 Agnes Water is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Agnes Water, as per the latest Census evaluation, 87.8% of dwellings were houses while 12.2% consisted of other types such as semi-detached homes, apartments, and 'other' dwellings.
-This compares to Non-Metro Qld's figures of 85.7% houses and 14.3% other dwellings.
-Home ownership in Agnes Water stood at 44.4%, with mortgaged properties making up 30.9% and rented dwellings comprising 24.7%.
+Agnes Water's dwelling structure, as per the latest Census, consisted of 87.8% houses and 12.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Qld's 85.7% houses and 14.3% other dwellings.
+Home ownership in Agnes Water was at 44.4%, with mortgaged dwellings at 30.9% and rented ones at 24.7%.
 The median monthly mortgage repayment was $1,500, lower than Non-Metro Qld's average of $1,600.
-Meanwhile, the median weekly rent in Agnes Water was $320, compared to Non-Metro Qld's figure of $275.
-Nationally, Agnes Water's mortgage repayments were significantly lower at $1,500 than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+The median weekly rent figure in Agnes Water was $320, compared to Non-Metro Qld's $275.
+Nationally, Agnes Water's median monthly mortgage repayment is significantly lower than the Australian average of $1,863, and rents are substantially below the national figure of $375.

 Frequently Asked Questions - Housing